pjh-30002/Data_Scientist/Function/Readme.md

-# This is Function page that Using pythob more conveniently
+# This is Function page that using pythob more conveniently